Brooks, James, b. 1906 d. 1992

 Biographical/Historical Note: James Brooks (1902-1992) was a painter in East Hampton, N.Y.
-Died 1992.
 Brooks studied under Kimon Nicolaides and Boardman Robinson.
 He served as an artist in the War Dept. and during the Depression he painted murals for federal art programs.
-He was a proponent of Abstract Expressionism, and was a friend of Jackson Pollock.
+He was married to artist Charlotte Park Brooks.

 How to Use this Collection